5 top tips for coping with anxiety

-We regularly hear the word “anxiety” but what do we fully appreciate what anxiety is?
-Michelle Dalley, CBT Therapist from Priory Hospital Chelmsford explains the symptoms and feelings of Anxiety and shares her 5 Top Tips for coping…
+We regularly hear the word “anxiety” but do we fully appreciate what anxiety is?
+Here we take you through the symptoms and offer our 5 top tips for coping...

 Anxiety is a feeling of unease, nervousness or fear that we all experience from time to time.
 It may leave you feeling physically uncomfortable or tense, and when it’s more severe the physical sensations can be very strong such as feeling sick, or feeling tightness in your chest.